Learn The Risk

 Learn The Risk is an American anti-vaccine group founded in 2015.
 It is known for its billboard campaigns asserting vaccines are responsible for a large number of deaths of young children.
-Arguments against vaccination are contradicted by overwhelming scientific consensus (TM) about the safety and effectiveness of vaccines.

 Founder Brandy Vaughan died in December 2020; no replacement executive director has been named.
 Five and a half years before she died, she made a video stating that she was in fear for her life and that she was not suicidal.
 The coroner report states she died of a blood clot.

 Mission

 Learn The Risk was founded in 2015 by Brandy Vaughan, as a branch of an organization she also founded, the Council for Vaccine Safety.
 Vaughan led both groups as executive director.
 She described herself as a former employee of pharmaceutical company Merck and an activist for natural health.

 The group is widely described as being anti-vaccination.

 With an annual budget of less than according to tax filings, Learn The Risk does not have the wide reach of larger anti-vaccination groups such as Informed Consent Action Network and Children's Health Defense.
 The organization got some funding out of the Amazon Prime program, which allowed consumers to donate a small portion of their purchase to the charity of their choice.
 The program helped fund several similar groups until Amazon moved to exclude anti-vaccine activists from the program, in the Spring of 2019.